0x00ahmad/ahmadrehandotcom/README.md

 First client pays in advance, at this point we have a new transaction row in status awaiting transfer

+Buyer begins by paying in advance to our merchant (Wise for now)

 The seller gets notified
 -> forwards domain code to the buyer
 -> Buyer receives code and transfers the domain